-Please do not send your child to school before 8:15 a.m., since there is no adult supervision.
-Once the children start moving towards their classrooms, we will ask for all students to wait in the main lobby until the hall is cleared.
+Please do not send your child to school before 8:30 a.m., since there is no adult supervision.

 DISMISSAL (SCHOOL-YARD HAZARDS)

 In the event that our schoolyard is impassable, we will have a modified dismissal procedure.
 Parents will be notified of this change via the text message service and through a phone link.